-MindLabs raises £1.4 million for its new platform, a “Peloton for mental health” – TechCrunch
+MindLabs raises £1.4 million for its new platform, a ‘Peloton for mental health’ – TechCrunch

 “We witnessed firsthand how there was a complete lack of investment in helping this generation with their mental health in a way that they’re used to: a community product that is mobile-first and video-led,” Ebrahim said.

-“Alongside that, we had to find ways to deal with managing our own mental health given the stresses that can come when running a fast-paced, venture-backed company.
+“Alongside that, we had to find ways to deal with managing our own mental health, given the stresses that can come when running a fast-paced, venture-backed company.
 And when we saw the alarming statistics in young adult suicide rates and depression, we realized that finding a solution for our own problems would help millions of others, too.”

 The two left Dennis Publishing to begin work on MindLabs at the end of January.
 During the next few months, including time spent in COVID-19 lockdown, they began researching and developing initial concepts for the platform.